Leon Opitz

-Leon Opitz (born 11 April 2005) is a German professional footballer who plays as a winger for club Karlsruher SC on loan from Werder Bremen.
+Leon Opitz (born 11 April 2005) is a German professional footballer who plays as a winger for club VfL Osnabrück on loan from Werder Bremen.

 Club career

 Opitz is a youth product of TSV Zarpen, SV Eichede, VfB Lübeck, Hamburger SV, and Werder Bremen.
 On 20 April 2023, he signed a professional contract with Werder Bremen.
 He made his senior and professional debut with Werder Bremen as late a substitute in a 4–0 Bundesliga loss to Bayern Munich on 18 August 2023.
 He signed his first professional contract in early September.

 On 31 August 2025, Opitz moved on loan to Karlsruher SC in 2.
 Bundesliga, with an option to buy.

+On 26 June 2026, he moved on a new loan to VfL Osnabrück.

 International career

 Opitz is a youth international for Germany, having played up to the Germany U18s.